Ethansmit/python_tutorial/Section-1/python-basics.md

 # Dict functions
-id_dict.keys() # returns a view object of the keys as a list. id_dict.values() # returns a view object of the values as a list.
+id_dict.keys() # returns a view object of the keys as a list. list(dict) # returns a list of the keys. id_dict.values() # returns a view object of the values as a list.

 ```
+TODO loops for these data structures.